HenryGiraldo/gbcs/README.md

 ## Contents

 * c: implementations of GBCS devices in C language.
-* python: Python functions to generate and verify GBCS messagaes.
+* python: Python functions to generate and verify GBCS messages.

 ## License